brettkromkamp/topic-db/README.rst

 Tutorial
 --------

-To get a better understanding of how to use TopicDB, check out the tutorial, here: `TopicDB Tutorial`_.
+To get a better understanding of how to use TopicDB, check out the tutorial, here: `TopicDB Tutorial`_ (work-in-progress).

 Documentation
 -------------